mavadat/goodbet-meteor-hack/README.md

 # Notes
 - In this exercise though, tools like MS Excel would suffice.
 Alternatively online cubes can be defined for BI users and then CSV data can be imported manually for online business analytics.
+- Deployed live to [goodbet.meteor.com](http://goodbet.meteor.com) - thanks to meteor for the easy deployment using *meteor deploy*, isn't that cool? :)